MathewtheCoder/form-builder/README.md

 # Drag and Drop Form Builder
-A simple drag and drop form builder which lets user add form elements like label, input and buttons and configuration them accordingly.
+A simple drag and drop form builder which lets user add form elements like label, input and buttons and configure them accordingly.

 ## Getting Started